mtango99/mtango99.github.io/malcomb/RP-Malcomb-Report.md

 Livelihood zones were downloaded from USAID/FEWSNET and the "MWI_adm2" layer was used.
 See the [metadata folder](https://github.com/mtango99/RP-Malcomb/tree/main/data/metadata) for more information.

-**AGGREGATING TO DIFF GEO UNITS:**

 ![Table 1.](assets/resilienceWeights.PNG)
 Table 1.
 Resilience weights.
 From Malcomb et al. (2014), Table 2.

-Outline the data used in the study, including:

-- sources of each data layer and
-- the variable(s) used from each data source
-- transformations applied to the variables (e.g. rescaling variables, calculating derived variables, **aggregating to different geographic units**, etc.)

-This part may be compiled collaboratively as a group!

-**DHS(Household level)
-**LHZ bigger than Trad AUth

 ### Analytical Specification